Having clearly defined social behavior and personality and overall life standards is crucial to feeling fulfilled.

 How to Measure and Review Personal Standards

 When you are trying to address how well you are following your standards, look at your behavior.
-Firstly, create a list of the personal standards who must adhere to.
+Firstly, create a list of the personal standards that must adhere to.

 Then, create a list of the major actions you took throughout the day.

 When you look at these actions, ask yourself if they align with your standards.
 Particularly, look for acts that are the exact opposite of the standards you set for yourself.

 Note how many acts are in alignment, are questionable, and which are completely contradictory to your standards.